carteras/IT-CBR/flipped_material/template.md

 ### Dictionary Corner

-*To be able to answer a question, you need to be able to answer it.
+*To be able to answer a question, you need to be able to understand it.
 Pay special attention to Dictionary Corner because it arms you with the language to express yourself in this space.*

 ## Lesson